 From Finland to Riola: Alvaar Alto in Bologna

-After a first missed attempt with Le Corbusier, Lercaro asked the Finnish architect Alvar Aalto to create a church in Riola, a small village between the mountains, close to Rocchetta Mattei castle.
+After a first missed attempt for a church in Bologna by Le Corbusier, Lercaro asked the Finnish architect Alvar Aalto to create a church in Riola, a small village between the mountains, close to Rocchetta Mattei castle.

-Aalto accepted the assignment and arrived in Riola with his wife Elissa in a snowing day in January 1967 for a first visit, welcomed by locals waving Finland flags.
+Aalto accepted the assignment and arrived in Riola with his wife Elissa on a snowing day in January 1967 for a first visit, welcomed by locals waving Finland flags.

 It was an incredible event for the village that would have finally had a square, a church and the first and only Aalto's building in Italy.

 Painting with the light: the project of the church